-This guidelines for practical training meet the syllabus of the academic discipline "Accounting and Audit" in themes of Module 2 "Fundamentals of Audit".
+This guidelines for practical training meet the syllabus of the academic discipline "Accounting and auditing" in themes of Module 2.
+"Fundamentals of Auditing "

 While performing the tasks for practical training one should keep in mind that these tasks are based on conventional data and have no direct connection with the actual facts of economic activity of specific companies, any match with real entities is random.